Football Uniform Care

 Pants should extend to just below the knee cap.
 The knee pad should cover the knee cap and not be above or below it.

-Should be tight against the chest and back with draw string pulled tight.
-Inside pad that sits on the shoulders should extend just past the outside of player shoulder.
+Should be tight against the chest and back with the drawstring pulled tight.
+The inside pad that sits on the shoulders should extend just past the outside of the player’s shoulder.

-It is the responsibility of each player to arrive at practice and games with all their equipment including their mouth piece.
-Coaches will have a supply of extra mouth pieces and helmet ear pads, along with repair equipment, but if a player shows up without a mouth piece, or full set of pads, they will not be able to participate.
+It is the responsibility of each player to arrive at practice and games with all their equipment including their mouthpiece.
+Coaches will have a supply of extra mouthpieces and helmet ear pads, along with repair equipment, but if a player shows up without a mouthpiece or a full set of pads, they will not be able to participate.